This is the #4 Principle in the series, Core Principles for Delivering an Exceptional Customer Experience.

 And for the masses that are hopefully visiting your website, it is a great place to display that artwork.
 Plus it can’t hurt to use it as a backlink from the company’s press release or any other digital marketing.

 Primerica uses a blog with a custom graphic to promote their award while John Hancock Retirement Plan Services used the First Impressions seal artwork within the scrolling banner on their advisor homepage.
+BMO also boasted their award-winning statement in a banner on their website.
 The image showcases the company’s #1 rated enrollment experience.

 A highly visual and effective medium is video.
 Strategically placing awards in a video promoting achievements is yet another means to boost your firm’s credibility in the eyes of your audience.